Trump on Georgia Race: Most Important Runoff ‘Probably in American History’

 The president has alleged voter fraud occurred in the presidential election but told Georgians they still must go vote.
 Trump said that although “they cheated” and “they rigged our presidential election,” he is continuing his legal battles over the election results and anticipates going up to the Supreme Court “very shortly.”

-Trump also warned that if Democrats won the Senate election, they would pursue a socialist or potentially “communistic” form of government.
+Trump also warned during the rally that if Democrats won the Senate election, they would pursue a socialist or potentially “communistic” form of government.

 He added, “Somehow that doesn’t suit Georgia too well.”